SmartPracticeschool/SPS-6811-Credit-Card-Fraud-Prediction-using-IBM-Auto-AI/README.md

 # SPS-6811-Credit-Card-Fraud-Prediction-using-IBM-Auto-AI
 Credit Card Fraud Prediction using IBM Auto AI

+Category: IBM Cloud Application

+Skills Required:

+IBM Nodered,IBM Watson Studio,IBM Machine Learning

+Project Description:

+This project discusses building a system for creating predictions that can be used in different scenarios.
+It focuses on predicting fraudulent transactions, which can reduce monetary loss and risk mitigation.
+This project aims at building a web App which automatically estimates if there is a fraud risk by taking  the input values.
+Using IBM AutoAI, we automate all of the tasks involved in building predictive models for different requirements.
+You create a model from a data set that includes the gender, married, dependents, education, self employed, applicant income, co-applicant income, loan amount, loan term, credit history, housing and locality.

+Services Used:

+IBM Watson Studio
+IBM Watson Machine Learning
+Node-RED
+IBM Cloud Object Storage

 Steps using AutoAI

 Step 1: Create an account with IBM Cloud